• Skip to primary navigation

 Instant Pot Butter Chicken Recipe

 The easiest ever Instant Pot butter chicken!
-This super creamy, and fragrant Indian dish is so comforting, healthy and delicious.
+This super creamy, and fragrant Indian dish is so comforting, and delicious.

 GO TO THE RECIPE